Toddler Passing Out

 Find answers and comments below.

-Comments for
+Comments

-My son does the same thing
+May 08, 2019 My son does the same thingby: proud mommy of 2

 I have an 18 month old son that has been doing the same thing since he was about 9 or 10 months old and when he first did it i thought my baby was gone.
-It started one night after i had given him his bath and he was fussing wanting to be held but i was putting lotion on him at the time so im telling him to hold on and i guess he didnt want to hear that so he cried so hard that he cringed up and was turning blue then he went limp on me and im yelling his name and blowing in his face so that he would breathe but i was scared out of my mind i took him to the hospital because at the time i didnt know what caused it and they told me that he had a breath holding spell.
-He still does it when he gets upset but i know how to handle it.
+It started one night after i had given him his bath and he was fussing wanting to be held but i was putting lotion on him at the time so im telling him to hold on and i guess he didn’t want to hear that so he cried so hard that he cringed up and was turning blue then he went limp on me and I’m yelling his name and blowing in his face so that he would breathe, but i was scared out of my mind i took him to the hospital because at the time I didn’t know what caused it and they told me that he had a breath-holding spell.
+He still does it when he gets upset but I know how to handle it.

-by: Jaimee
+1. Jaimee

 Hi, I am from Madison WI and my now 13 year old son was diagnosed with what is called 'Blue Breatholding Syndrome'.